renovatebot/renovate/readme.md

 [![David](https://david-dm.org/renovateapp/renovate.svg)](https://david-dm.org/renovateapp/renovate)
 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovateapp.com/)

-## Why
+## Why Use Renovate?

 * Receive automated Pull Requests whenever dependencies need updating.
 Or whenever you schedule it for.
-* Discovers and processes all dependency files in a repository (e.g. supports monorepo architecture including yarn workspaces)
+* Renovate discovers and processes all dependency files in a repository (e.g. supports monorepo architecture such as lerna or yarn workspaces)
-* Fully customisable behaviour via configuration files or within `package.json`
+* Extremely customisable behaviour via configuration files or within your `package.json`
-* Supports eslint-like config presets for ease of use
+* Use eslint-like shared config presets for ease of use and simplifying configuration
-* Updates `yarn.lock` and `package-lock.json` lock files natively, including immediately recreating if conflicts emerge
+* Update lock files natively in the same commit, including immediately resolving conflicts whenever PRs are merged
 * Supports GitHub, GitLab (APIv4) and VSTS (BitBucket is a WIP)
 * Open source (installable via npm/yarn) so can be self-hosted or used for free via GitHub App